 Overheating can seriously damage your phone in ways you don’t see.
 Specifically, when your phone overheats it can damage your battery and its SoC (System on a Chip AKA the “brain” of your smartphone).

-Bring Your Phone Into The Lab
+Bring Your Phone Into The Lab In Warsaw

 Remember, your phone uses a huge amount of energy and it isn’t immune to overheating.
 Pay attention to when your phone seems to be too hot and do your best to keep it from overheating.
 If you’re concerned about how frequently your phone seems to overheat, bring it into our experts at The Lab for help!